abcoinseo/beast-telegram-mini-apps-adsnetwork-/docs/reporting-withdrawal.md

 ## Withdrawals

 - Minimum withdrawal: $50
-- Withdraw to supported payment methods from dashboard
+- Use dashboard to withdraw to supported payment methods.
-- Ensure correct account info to avoid failed transactions
+- Ensure account info is correct to avoid failed transactions.